percona/everest-doc/docs/secure/Idp_integration.md

     everestctl settings oidc configure --issuer-url=http://url.com --client-id=id2342

-??? example "What's happening under the hood?"
+??? info "What's happening under the hood?"

     This command stores the updated configuration in k8s and restarts the Everest deployment.